tensorchord/pgvecto.rs-docs/src/cloud/getting-started/quick-start.md

 ![](../images/cluster_info.png)

-We provide two types of connection endpoints:
+We provide two types of connection endpoints, `Super User Endpoint` and `Vector User Endpoint` respectively.
+For more information about the two types of connections, see [Connecting with psql](../connect/connect-with-psql.md).
-- Super User Endpoint: This connection string is used to connect to the cluster as a superuser(postgres).
-You can use this connection string to create databases, users, and manage the cluster.
-- Vector User Endpoint: This connection string is used to connect to the cluster as a vector user.
-You can use this connection string to store and query vector data.

 ![](../images/two_types_connections.png)